Renat97/CS705/README.md

 # CS705
-User manuals for the Cryptography and Blockchain course.
+Ride Hailing application prototype, as well as user manuals for the Cryptography and Blockchain course.